Viv Newton: Development

-Karen Krizanovich from TV Guide said that the character has been created specifically to "bring a little glamour to the day-to-day lives at Summer Bay".
+Karen Krizanovich from TV Guide opined that the character had been created specifically to "bring a little glamour to the day-to-day lives at Summer Bay".
 In the Home and Away – Official Collector’s Edition a writer described Viv as a "feisty and beautiful" character.
 In one storyline Viv dates Matt Wilson (Greg Benson).
 They later break up because Matt is romancing other women and she gets back together with Steven Matheson (Adam Willits).
 In his book The who's who of soap operas; Anthony Howard said that Steven did not have the same sex appeal as Matt, but he was more "loving and reliable" to Viv.